-You will appreciate from the questions above that the four-minute slot should not be spent simply listing your experiences or achievements.
+You will appreciate from the questions above that the seven-minute slot should not be spent simply listing your experiences or achievements.
 It is imperative that you relate it to cardiology training, clearly demonstrating what you have learned and most importantly how you will be able to apply it to your specialist training.

-Four minutes is a very short time in which to do this.
+Seven minutes is a very short time in which to do this.
 You must be economical with your words and make each one count for something.
 Try not to waffle.
 Similarly, it is important not to appear too rehearsed.
 For this reason, we recommend that you don’t write down your “speech” and read it out to the interviewers.

 Ensure that you make eye contact, smile (even though you will be nervous) and come across as positive and enthusiastic, but not overly confident or arrogant.
-Remember, the interview is an opportunity for your future consultants to judge whether or not they would want you to work alongside them, so it’s important come across well.
+Remember, the interview is an opportunity for your future consultants to judge whether or not they would want you to work alongside them, so it’s important to come across well.

 The most important point for you to remember is to start with the basics and be safe.
 They want to know that you are competent and will work within the confines of your knowledge, without trying to do something that you are not yet trained to do.
 There is nothing wrong with suggesting investigations that you cannot perform, but we’d advise you to start with the basics.
 Try to put yourself in the scenario and say what you would do in real life.
-The station is designed to test your clinical acumen and judgement, so saying that you would do a coronary angiogram or insert a pericardial drain as your first response is unlikely to score you many points.
+This question is designed to test your clinical acumen and judgement, so saying that you would do a coronary angiogram or insert a pericardial drain as your first response is unlikely to score you many points.

 You should be aware of the NICE and ESC guidelines for common presentations such as stable angina, coronary syndromes, heart failure, hypertension, tachy- and brady-arrhythmia, syncope.
 You should also be aware of the cardiology specific investigations eg. echocardiograms, stress tests, CT coronary angiography, angiography and angioplasty, cardiac MRI etc. However, due to time limitations there are unlikely to ask you detailed questions about these so a general overview should suffice.
-You goal should be to demonstrate you have knowledge of guidelines and are able to apply them to an unwell patient.
+Your goal should be to demonstrate you have knowledge of guidelines and are able to apply them to an unwell patient.

 Remember, in order to score highly you need to answer the questions concisely, start with a basic management plan and then move to more complex tests and investigations.
-You must then demonstrate that know when to escalate for help and can think laterally about the patient’s problems, ideas, concerns, and expectations.
+You must then demonstrate that you know when to escalate for help and can think laterally about the patient’s problems, ideas, concerns, and expectations.